 Continuous time models are usually expressed as (or transformed to) sets of Ordinary Differential Equations (ODE), where numerical integration algorithms must be applied in order to solve them.
-Most of these algorithms are based on time-discretization [8,19], i.e. they compute the value of all state variables at some given time points.
+Most of these algorithms are based on time-discretization [1, 2], i.e. they compute the value of all state variables at some given time points.

 There are certain problems in which the usage of these classic numerical algorithms yields huge computational costs.
-In particular, in very large systems (millions of state variables), the evaluations of the model functions may require millions of computations.
-In addition, if the system is stiff (i.e, in presence of fast and slow dynamics), implicit algorithms must be used that call for huge matrix inversions on several simulation steps.
-These problems are worsened in ODEs having frequent discontinuities, where the algorithms must detect their occurrence and restart after each of them.
+In particular, in very large systems (millions of state variables) the evaluations of the model functions may require millions of computations.
+In addition, if the system is stiff (i.e., in presence of fast and slow dynamics), implicit kofman@cifasis-conicet.gov.ar (Ernesto Kofman), bergero@cifasis-conicet.gov.ar (Federico Bergero)